SELENIUM Overview Information

 Possibly Effective for:

 - Autoimmune thyroiditis (Hashimoto's thyroiditis).
-Taking selenium 200 mcg daily along with thyroid hormone might decrease antibodies in the body that contribute to this condition.
-Selenium might also help improve mood and general feelings of well-being in people with thyroiditis.
+Research shows that taking 200 mcg of selenium daily along with thyroid hormone might decrease antibodies in the body that contribute to this condition.
+Selenium might also help improve mood and general feelings of well-being in people with this condition.

-- High cholesterol.
-Some research shows that taking a specific selenium supplement (SelenoPrecise, Pharma Nord, Denmark) 100-200 mcg daily for 6 months can modestly reduce cholesterol levels.
+- Abnormal cholesterol levels.
+Some research shows that taking a 100-200 mcg of a specific selenium supplement (SelenoPrecise, Pharma Nord, Denmark) daily for 6 months can modestly reduce cholesterol levels.
 Many people in this study had low levels of selenium in their body before the start of the study.
 It is not clear if taking extra selenium would have any benefit on cholesterol levels in people with normal selenium levels in the body.

 Possibly Ineffective for:

 - Lung cancer.
-Increasing selenium intake doesn’t seem to lower the risk of getting lung cancer, except in people who have lower than normal levels of selenium (selenium deficiency).
+Increasing selenium intake, either alone or along with vitamin E and beta-carotene, does not seem to lower the risk of getting lung cancer, except possibly in people who have lower than normal levels of selenium (selenium deficiency).
 Even in this group, the risk reduction is small.

 - Prostate cancer.
 There has been a lot of interest in studying whether taking selenium lowers the chance of getting prostate cancer.
 The interest was triggered by the observation that prostate cancer seems to be less common in men with higher selenium levels in their bodies.
 To date, there have been several large, long-term scientific studies.
 The majority of this evidence suggests that selenium does not reduce the chance of getting prostate cancer.